 Make sure that the clutch schedule for your transmission specifies those clutches that must be engaged and those that must be free at any instant for the transmission to be properly in gear.
 Set all clutch pressures to 0 only if you want to disengage the transmission completely (place it in neutral).

-Do not engage any more or fewer clutches than needed, at any time during simulation.
+Do not engage any more or fewer clutches than necessary, at any time during simulation.

 If you want to redesign a transmission by adding or removing gears, you must consider whether you also need to add or remove clutches and redesign the clutch schedule.
 You also might need to add or remove gear shaft inertias.